Meriem Bennani

 Meriem Bennani (born 1988) is a Moroccan artist currently based in New York City.

 Biography

 Bennani was born and raised in Rabat, Morocco.
-She earned a BFA from The Cooper Union in 2012, and an MFA from the École Nationale Supérieure des Arts Décoratifs in Paris, France in 2011.
+She received her BFA from The Cooper Union in 2012 after having received her MFA in Animation from the École Nationale Supérieure des Arts Décoratifs in Paris in 2011.

 Work

 Bennani works in video, sculpture, multimedia installation, drawing, and Instagram.
 She is known for her playful and humorous use of digital technologies such as 3D animation, projection mapping, and motion capture.
-She often publishes her work on social media such as Instagram and Snapchat, having over thirty-seven-thousand followers on the latter as of July 2020.
+She often publishes her work on social media such as Instagram and Snapchat.

 Bennani was one of the four artists featured in the 2019 Whitney Biennial who formally requested that their work be removed via a collective letter which was also published on Artforum.